Sydney-Informatics-Hub/geodata-harvester/paper/paper.md

 - enabling reproducible workflows via YAML settings files
 - automatic data retrieval from geodata APIs for given locations and dates
-- automatic download and spatial-temporal processing of geo-spatial maps for user-specified bounding box, resolution, and time-scale.
+- automatic download and spatial-temporal processing of geo-spatial maps for user-specified bounding box, resolution, and time-scale
 - support for multiple temporal aggregation options and spatial-temporal buffer
 - automatic extraction of retrieved data into ready-made dataframes for ML training
 - automatic generation of ready-made aligned maps and data for ML prediction models